Skip a Step! - Cloned

 - If transferring from another state, the applicant must be at least 18 years old or 17 years old with an equivalent Class C non-commercial driver's license.

-- If you are a Teen Driver 18 and older holding a Class D License, you can upgrade to a Class C by using Online Services or the DDS 2 GO Mobile App without visiting a center.
+- If you are a Teen Driver, age 18 and older, holding a Class D License, you can upgrade to a Class C online (Class D to C Upgrade) or the DDS 2 GO Mobile App.
+Download from the App Store or Google Play Store.

 Get the required documents